Jamaica Healthcare System & Medical Insurance Options for Expats

 The Jamaica healthcare system may not be of the same quality that you get in your home country.
 This applies to both public and private institutions.
 It is important to understand that the island nation has no treatment for quite a few chronic medical problems.
 Therefore, in a crisis medical condition, evacuation may be the only option.
 You may be evacuated to a neighboring country with adequate medical care – this may include Miami in the United States, so you may want a global health plan that includes treatment in the USA.

-As an expat, you will need a comprehensive health cover during your stay in Jamaica.
+As an expat, you need to have the right plan within the Jamaica healthcare system throughout your stay in the country.
 There are many affordable options from leading international insurance companies like Cigna Global.
 You must have an international health insurance plan before you relocate here.
-This gives you easy access to all private hospitals and clinics on the island.
+A good health insurance Jamaica plan gives you easy access to all private hospitals and clinics on the island.

 Learn about top 5 countries to retire in Caribbean.